Philemon

 Introduction

-The purpose of this letter is simple, Paul writes to Philemon, friend and convert in Colossae, asking him to welcome back Onesimus, no longer as a runaway slave, but now as a brother in the Lord.
+Having commenced his letter with the usual greetings and thanksgiving, Paul now directly asks Philemon, a friend and convert in Colossae, to welcome back his runaway slave Onesimus as a brother in the Lord.

 The passage

 v8-9.
 At this point in his letter, Paul outlines his request to Philemon.
-Here Paul, as an apostle, indicates his right to encourage and direct a fellow brother to act in a certain way.
-An elder, or teacher, in Christ has this right, and this is especially so for an apostle.
-Yet, Paul does not use this authority to command Philemon to accept Onesimus back with kindness rather than vengeance.
-Instead, he prefers to make his appeal on the basis of Christian love - because of the love that binds believers together in Christ.
-Paul makes his appeal as "an old man" (possibly "ambassador") and "prisoner of Christ Jesus."
+Paul, as an apostle, has the right to encourage and direct a fellow brother to act in a certain way.
+An elder, or teacher in Christ, has this right and this is especially so for an apostle.
+Yet, Paul does not use this authority to command Philemon to receive his runaway slave with kindness rather than vengeance.
+Instead, Paul prefers to make his appeal on the basis of Christian love, a love that binds believers together in Christ.
+Paul makes his appeal as "an old man" (possibly "ambassador") and now as a prisoner who belongs to Christ.

 v10.
-Paul finally gets to mentions the name of Philemon's runaway slave, a person Paul has "fathered in his imprisonment."
+Paul finally gets to mention the name of Philemon's runaway slave, a person Paul has "fathered in his imprisonment."
 Onesimus obviously met Paul in prison and was converted through his ministry.

 v12-14.
-Paul would rather keep Onesimus with him, but out of fair play and a respect for the law (the return of a runaway slave), he sends him back.
+Paul would rather keep Onesimus with him, but out of fair-play and a respect for the law (the return of a runaway slave), he is sending him back to his master.
 Onesimus has been a great asset to Paul and seeing he is Philemon's slave, the service rendered is, in a sense, Philemon's.

 v15-16.
-Writing in the passive voice, "he was separated from you", Paul implies that there is divine purpose in what has happened, because now Onesimus is a believer and Philemon can have him back as a brother, rather than a slave.
+Writing in the passive voice, "he was separated from you", Paul implies that there is divine purpose in what has happened.
+Onesimus is now a believer and Philemon can have him back as a brother, rather than a slave.

 Leadership

-One of the most sought after personal qualities in private enterprise is dynamic leadership.
-Being a "leader of men" is a valuable asset for those who aspire to a management team.
+One of the more sought after qualities today, both in private enterprise and the church, is dynamic leadership.
+Being a leader of men is a valuable asset for those who aspire to management, and this includes the management of a Christian fellowship.

-There are many training courses available for middle-order management which claim to teach leadership techniques.
+Today, there are many training courses available which seek to train prospective leaders in management techniques.
 They do, to a degree, teach the skills which make for good leadership.
-Yet, when it comes down to it, leadership is more inherited than learnt.
+Yet, when it comes down to it, leadership skills are more nature than nurture.

-There are other leadership qualities found in secular management.
-The "father figure" was once very common, but is less so today.
+There is one other leadership quality worth nothing which is found in both secular society and in the church, namely, management by a father figure, a form of leadership once very common, but less so today.
 When Paul the apostle writes to Philemon to ask him to welcome back his runaway slave Onesimus, he would have had reasonable success if, as an apostle, he commanded Philemon to accept Onesimus back.
-Within the church today there is still some degree of willingness to do what the Minister or Elders of the church have decided.
+Within the church today there is still some degree of willingness to do what the minister, priest, or an elder of the church has decided.

 Discussion